-While the campus is in remote status for lectures, the Department of Health Sciences has set forth a policy regarding student attendance and participation for lectures and lab sessions via Zoom.
+As an online program, the Department of Health Sciences has set forth a policy regarding student attendance and participation for lectures via Zoom or MS Teams.
 This policy is applicable to each student in every course unless otherwise stated by the instructor of record.
-This policy is subject to change and the students will be notified via email and/or Elentra announcements when a change is made.
+This policy is subject to change and the students will be notified via email and/or Learning Management System (LMS) announcements when a change is made.

-Any noncompliance with this policy may result in a referral to the SCC as an alleged violation of University or College student conduct policies.
+Any noncompliance with this policy may result in a referral to the Student Performance Committee (SPC) as an alleged violation of University or College student conduct policies.

-Students will be required to use a laptop to connect to their WesternU student Zoom account.
+Students will be required to use a computer to connect to their WesternU student Zoom or MS Teams account.
 Cell phones may not be normally used during class session.
-Students will log into the Zoom session from a stationary structure (i.e. house, apartment, condo, etc.) conducive to learning.
-This means that traveling in a car and using a cell phone to attend a Zoom session is not accepted nor approved behavior.
+Students will log into the Zoom or MS Teams session from a stationary structure (i.e. house, apartment, condo, and the like) conducive to learning.
+This means that traveling in a car and using a cell phone to attend an online synchronous session is not accepted nor approved behavior.
 Students must adhere to the following:

-- 1. Student is required to attend class via Zoom using their WesternU account (please refer to course syllabi for attendance instructions). - 2.
-First and last names MUST display on the student's Zoom account.
+- 1. Student is required to attend online synchronous class via Zoom or MS Teams using their WesternU account (please refer to course syllabi for attendance instructions). - 2.
+First and last names MUST display on the student's Zoom or MS Teams account.
 If a student prefers to be called by a different name, they must display the name as such.
-Ex: John "Johnny" Doe - 3.
-Student will be muted upon entry into the Zoom session but will always be required to have their video turned on. - 4.
+Ex: John "Johnny" Doe

+- 3. Student will be muted upon entry into the Zoom or MS Teams session but will always be required to have their video turned on. - 4.
 Students must be in direct view of their camera throughout the ENTIRE class session excluding scheduled class breaks.
-During class breaks, video can be turned off, and the student must not exit the Zoom session.
-If a student's video is turned off for an extended period, the student will be removed from the session and may result in a loss of participation points or class materials.

-- 5. Internet connectivity can sometimes be an issue.
+During class breaks, video can be turned off, and the student must not exit the Zoom or MS Teams session.
+If a student's video is turned off for an extended period, the student will be removed from the session and may result in a loss of participation points or class materials. - 5.
+Internet connectivity can sometimes be an issue.
 Students are to ensure that they have the speed and bandwidth necessary to participate in the curriculum without limited issues. - 6.
-Students are encouraged to be aware of others in the same household who may be using the Internet simultaneously.
-In the case of an emergency such as the Internet being down, a student may use a cell phone for the Zoom session with consent of the instructor of record. - 7.
-Students must wear appropriate school attire during the Zoom session.
+Students are encouraged to be aware of others in the same household who may be using the internet simultaneously.
+In the case of an emergency such as the internet being down, a student may use a cell phone for the online synchronous session with consent of the instructor of record. - 7.
+Students must wear appropriate school attire during the online synchronous session.
 Not doing so is considered unprofessional.
 This may result in a loss of participation points in the course. - 8.
-Private Zoom chats will be disabled by the Instructor of Record in the course. - 9.
-If a student has a question during the lecture, they are to utilize the "raise hand" feature on Zoom (located at the bottom of the screen). - 10.
+Private Zoom or MS Teams chats will be disabled by the Instructor of Record in the course. - 9.
+If a student has a question during the lecture, they are to utilize the "raise hand" feature on Zoom (located at the bottom of the screen) or MS Teams. - 10.
 If selecting a virtual background, students must select a clean background that is not distracting and lecture appropriate.